ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-iua.md

 #### Patient Access from a Portal

-A patient uses a portal which is integrated to the Swiss EPR using the mHealth profiles to access and share data and documents with healthcare professionals.
+A patient uses a portal which is integrated to the Swiss EPR using the profiles to access and share data and documents with healthcare professionals.
 To access documents from the EPR the patient authenticates at a certified Identity Provider and the portal connects to the IUA Authorization Server and sends the required claims to access the EPR.

 The IUA Authorization Server verifies if the portal is authorized to access the EPR on behalf of the patient by checking that the portal is registered as a portal of the community.